dsidirop/aspnet-core-dummy-two-factor-authentication/README.md

 Proof of concept website for two factor authentication (2 challenges ala "guess the password").

-The site has 3 simple views:
+The site supports login via a simple 2-stage password challenge:

 1. The first screen is the landing page which has just a simple password field and a submit ('login') button.
     It also contains a *hidden* input field right before the visible password field, containing the